 Agusta 12?
 100% 0%

-In short, if a pot signed “Nampeyo” has a upper-case “E” in the name, it was likely signed by Fannie, though granddaughter Daisy sometimes used this form.
+In short, if a pot signed “Nampeyo” has a upper-case “E” in the name, it was likely signed by Fannie, though granddaughter Daisy sometimes used this form on miniature pots..

-If a pot signed “Nampeyo” has a lower-case “e” in the name, it was likely signed by Nellie, Rachael or Beatrice, perhaps Daisy.
+If a pot signed “Nampeyo” has a lower-case “e” in the name, it was likely signed by Nellie, Rachael, Daisy or Beatrice.

 I think it probable that Annie could not write and thus did not sign pots, but if I am wrong, she used both upper and lower case “E-e” in the name Nampeyo.

-The three remaining pots spell Nampeyo’s name with a small “e” (1997-01, 2010-05 and 2015-14) and I believe that these were painted by either Nellie, Rachael, Beatrice or perhaps Daisy.
+The two remaining pots spell Nampeyo’s name with a small “e” (1997-01 and 2010-05) and I believe that these were painted by either daughter Nellie or granddaughters Rachael, Daisy or Beatrice.
 The collection contains an unexpectedly large number of pots signed “Nampeyo/Nellie,” which is a surprise given that Nellie was not known as a very enthusiastic. prolific or particularly skilled artist, so numbers alone would suggest Nellie as the maker.
-I suspect that Daisy worked with her grandmother and was a master potter more than is recognized, but then again two of her four signed-with-letters pots in this collection (both miniatures) use the capital E. Rachael or Beatrice might also have painted and signed these pots Of course more than one maker might have given birth to these three “e” pots.

 The above strategy yields results that are unstable for many cells due to the small number of pots in any category.
 It would be a relatively easy task for a museums or other collectors to plug their data into this format and determine how the pattern of results change.